JaniM/katlang/spec.md

 - `R` (ReadLine): Reads a line from stdin (without the newline) and pushes it to the stack.
 Errors on EOF.
 - `W` (WriteLine): Pops a value, coerces it to a string and writes it to stdout (with a following newline).
 - `w` (Write): Pops a value, coerces it to a string and writes it to stdout (without a following newline).
-- `M` (Map): Pops a function, and then a value.
+- `&` (Map): Pops a function, and then a value.
 The value must be a list.
 Applies the function to each item separately, collecting the top item of the stack after each iteration.
   - Parsing rule: implicit block
   - Eg. `(1 2 3)M1+2*` -> `(4 6 8)`
-- `F` (ForEach): Same as map, but does not collect the values.
+- `@` (ForEach): Same as map, but does not collect the values.
   - Parsing rule: implicit block
   - Eg. `(1 2 3)FW` -> empty stack, but prints each value on separate lines
   - Eg. `0(1 2 3)F+` -> `6`